SlantedTable/Warranty/README.md

 # Warranty Countdown

 ## Installation Instructions
-Step 1.
-Download NodeJS
+1. Download NodeJS
-    Install NodeJS for on your machine from the following link: https://nodejs.org/en/ Step 2.
-Install the expo client tool for command line Open your command line and type in the following command: npm install expo-cli --global Step 3.
-Clone the project
+    1. Install NodeJS for on your machine from the following link: https://nodejs.org/en/
+2. Install the expo client tool for command line
+    1. Open your command line and type in the following command: npm install expo-cli --global
+3. Clone the project
     1. Open your command line
     2. type: cd Desktop
     3. type: git clone https://github.com/SlantedTable/Warranty/
-Step 5.
-Download expo for your mobile device
+4. Download expo for your mobile device
-    1. On your phone's app store download the Expo App Step 5.
-Running the Application
+    1. On your phone's app store download the Expo App
+5. Running the Application
     1. Open your command line
     2. type: cd Desktop
     3. type: cd Warranty